lttr/lukastrumm/src/blog/2023/engineering-a-web-project.md

 ---

 This will be a long list.
-There is a lot of decisions that have to be made somehow when starting an ambitious software project.
+There is a lot of decisions that have to be made somehow when starting or maintaining an ambitious software project.
 I will focus on a larger web site/application, since that is the type of software I usually work on.

 ---